Force over Distance: Chapter 52

 “And then, to be clear, you can ask me about it?”
 Rush finished, with devastatingly crisp elocution.

 “Okay.”
 Young shifted a hand to the man’s thigh and ran the heel of his hand along the muscle.
 “Fine.
 Let’s say you have two liquids.
 One you can perceive.
 The other you can’t perceive.
-How are you going to assess relative volume without combining them?”
+How are you gonna assess relative volume without combining them?”
 He pressed his thumb against a particularly sore knot in the guy’s quad and held pressure.

 “Nice try,” Young said, still working Rush’s thigh.
 “But that’s all you get.
 Do your thing.”